 EDUCATION: PhD Hydrology; M.S.
 Environmental Science & Policy; B.S.
 Biology; Professional Certificate in Tribal Relations

-GOVERNMENT: Philomath City Council (Budget, Finance & Admin, Public Works, Inclusivity Committees); Liaison between Tribes, Federal, State, County, & local governments.
+GOVERNMENT: Philomath City Mayor & Councilor (Budget, Finance & Admin, Public Works, Inclusivity Committees); Liaison between Tribes, Federal, State, County, & local governments

-COMMUNITY: Oregon Cascade Wests Council of Governments Board; Corvallis Environmental Center Board Member (Treasurer, former president, former vice-president); Community Garden founder; Volunteer scientist at public schools
+COMMUNITY: Affiliated Tribes of NW Indians Climate Resilience Committee Chair; Oregon Cascade Wests Council of Governments Executive Committee (Board, Finance Committee, Budget Committee); Former Corvallis Environmental Center Board President, Vice-president, Treasurer); Community Garden founder; Volunteer scientist at public schools

 What qualities this bring to the mayoral position as a public servant?